alexisidlettewilson/Data_Project_Portfolio/README.md

 # R Portfolio

-This projects serves as the repository for my data analysis projects using RStudio.
+This project serves as the repository for my data analysis projects using RStudio.